strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### 3. Update the Homepage

-1. Go to [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left sidebar.
+1. Go to [_SINGLE TYPES > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
 2. Update the **MetaTitle** and **MetaDescription** fields to optimize your blog SEO.
 3. Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.
 Click **Finish** twice.
-4. Update the **Title** to "My Wonderful Strapi blog" in the **Hero** field group, then click **Save**.
+4. Update the **Title** to `My Wonderful Strapi blog` in the **Hero** field group, then click **Save**.
-5. In your terminal, press `Ctrl-C` to kill the servers and then restart them by running the `yarn develop` command.
+5. In your terminal, press `Ctrl-C` to kill the servers.
+Restart them by running the `yarn develop` command.
 After a few moments, you should see your blog with its updated title running at [http://localhost:8000](http://localhost:8000).
 The article you created a few minutes ago is also visible at the bottom of the page 👀

 ![Screenshot: Updated Gatsby blog frontend](../assets/quick-start-guide/qsg-starters-step2-04-updated_fe.png)